So now that you’re here, may I invite you to come with me on a brief(ish) summary of my journey so far…?

 And then it happened, THE SPARK!

-Around eighteen months ago, my Husband (believing I had ‘something’) went out and bought some supplies.
-He set up an easel, popped up a canvas, and laid out some paints in a conspicuous location i.e middle of the sitting room.
-He thought he just might be able to tempt and tease that ‘something’ out of me.
+My Husband (believing I had ‘something’) went out and bought some supplies.
+He set up an easel, popped up a canvas, and laid out some paints in a conspicuous location i.e middle of the sitting room floor.
+He thought he just might be able to tempt that ‘something’ out of me.

 But it didn’t tempt me at all.
 Art was for other people.